pasgabriele/lora-weather-station/External module/README.md

 - Wind chill ![](https://img.shields.io/badge/status-todo-red)
 - Heat index ![](https://img.shields.io/badge/status-todo-red)

-All weather data coming from sensors are processed by the External module, inserted in json string (for example `{"temp":27.23, "humi":62.05, "pres":1013.25}`) and then sended, via LoRa wireless communication (433Mhz), to the Gateway.
+All weather data coming from sensors are processed by the External module, inserted in json string (for example `{"temp":27.23, "humi":62.05, "pres":1013.25}`) and sended, via LoRa wireless communication (433Mhz), to the Gateway.